codecyclernl/freddyfeedback-plugin/README.md

 You can embed a widget in the backend by filling in the settings as described in the section above.

 ### Embed in your site
 You can embed a widget on the frontend.
 You can either embed it in a layout or in a page.
-Go to the website editor and go to the page or layout want the widget to be embedded in.
+Go to the website editor and go to the page or layout you want the widget to be embedded in.

 1. Click on the components button and click on the Freddy Feedback Widget component.

 2. Once the component is added to your cms object, you can click on it in the toolbar right above the code section of the cms object.
 You'll find a few settings which you can use to configure the component.

+> If you want to use an inline widget, then drag and drop the component to a specific place on the page.

 Make sure you've added the `{% scripts %}` tag to your layout!